OpenDSA/OpenDSA/RST/en/Blockchain/Introduction.rst

 appear in each hash value.
 Then try modifying the data in a block, to see which other blocks are affected.
+You can always click the "Mine" button again to get a consistent set of nonces and hash codes.

 .. _BlockchainNonceExample: